-It is assumed that course participants have at some point followed a basic course in econometrics or statistics.
+It is assumed that course participants have at some point followed a basic course in econometrics or statistics and have a basic knowledge of linear-regression methods.
 Previous exposure to Stata or other statistical software packages would also be an advantage.